vmpires/JavaScript_Practice/README.md

-# JavaScript_Practice
+# JavaScript & Flask practice

-Practicing DOM manipulation with JS/HTML/CSS
+Practicing DOM manipulation with JS/HTML/CSS, also, understanding the MVC architecture.